Abhi00045/Docker-With-Node.js-and-Express.js/README.md

 ## Step 5: Run the Docker Container

-Let ud create and run a container from our image:
+Let's create and run a container from our image:

 ```bash
 docker run -p 3000:3000 my-nodejs-app